 Potential donors should be aware that the Goldstein Library does NOT accept the following types of materials:

 On acceptance, gifts are irrevocable and become the property of the Ringling College Library.
 Items that we are unable to add to the collection may be donated or otherwise disposed of.
 When gifts are accepted, an acknowledgement letter of receipt will be sent for the donor's tax purposes.
 Ringling College does not provide valuation of materials, and it is the donor's responsibility to provide a title list if he or she wishes that information to be attached to the letter.

 Delivery: Neither the Goldstein Library nor Ringling College provides a pickup or delivery service.
 Donors must make prior arrangements before dropping off previously accepted materials to ensure that someone is available to receive the items.

 For inquiries, or questions about this policy, please contact Dr. Kristina Keogh, Director of Library Services (email@example.com or 941-359-7582).

 Special Collections Gifts:

 The Brizdle-Schoenberg Special Collections Center manages artists' publication projects, prints, and rare books.
-Please contact Special Collections directly for further information about donations: firstname.lastname@example.org or 941-359-7583
+Please read the Special Collections Center's Gift Policy or contact Special Collections directly for further information about donations: firstname.lastname@example.org or 941-359-7583